novelmartis/novelmartis.github.io/misc.md

 - [Installing Jekyll for creating a website](https://x-team.com/blog/build-a-free-website-with-jekyll-and-github-pages/)
 	- If your website is configured to an older version of Jekyll, you might not use the bundler and use 'jekyll serve' alone.
 In that case, refer to [this issue](https://github.com/Huxpro/huxpro.github.io/issues/62).
 After that, manually install all the packages jekyll says are missing by using 'gem install jekyll-x', where x is the package of interest (e.g. archives)
-  - If you want to make a page other then the Blog your homepage, check [this discussion](https://github.com/jekyll/jekyll-help/issues/289).
+  - If you want to make a page other than the Blog your homepage, check [this discussion](https://github.com/jekyll/jekyll-help/issues/289).
   - If you are having trouble with ruby or jekyll (if "jekyll -v" throws an error), you might want to perform a clean install of homebrew to jekyll.
 You can do so with [this script](https://github.com/monfresh/laptop)

 <hr>